Headless CMS: The Ultimate Guide [2022 Edition]

 For instance, when choosing a headless CMS, you should check if the platform provides authentication and authorization features out-of-the-box.
 For example, APIs should use industry standards for security like OAuth2, and should have throttling features to prevent DDoS attacks.

-In the end, a headless CMS can be secure if its APIs follow industry standards and IT teams ensure the infrastructure uses security best practices, but it comes down to the individual implementation not just the software chosen.
+In the end, a headless CMS can be secure if it's APIs follow industry standards and IT teams ensure the infrastructure uses security practices, but it comes down to the individual implementation not just the software chosen.

 Headless CMS examples: 3 companies using a headless or decoupled CMS

 Countless brands are using headless architectures to distribute content to new channels, integrate third-party tools, and collect data at scale.
-Here are three examples.
+Here are three headless cms examples.

 1. Princess Cruises